 then view the page source (right-click > View Source) and search for

 swp_recovery_url.
-The URL shown should be the exact URL of the previous structure, AKA the URL that you want to get the shares from.
+The URL shown should be the exact URL of the previous structure, AKA the URL you want to get the shares from.

 Recovering from a Specific URL Manually